-Fraud risk is the risk of loss resulting from fraudulent activity including misappropriation of assets, identity theft, or other breach of civil or criminal law by customers, contractors or other third parties and by employees or distribution associates, including cyber fraud.
+Fraud risk is the risk of loss resulting from acts or activities that are intended to defraud, misappropriate assets, or circumvent laws or regulations by customers, contractors or other third parties, directors, officers, employees or distribution associates.
 Fraud is any intentional dishonest act or omission designed to deceive others, resulting in a victim suffering or being exposed to a loss or the perpetrator achieving a gain.
 This can include a statement made: knowing it to be false, without belief in its truth; or recklessly, careless as to whether it be true or false.
 Fraud can result in a financial loss or reputational impact to Lifeco and have other impacts that are detrimental to customers and other stakeholders.
-Lifeco's business entails a risk of fraud and misrepresentation by customers, applicants and potential insureds.
-There is also a risk of fraud by our employees, agents or suppliers, such as non-compliance with policies, recommending transactions that are not suitable, and improperly using or disclosing confidential information.
-While we maintain a strong set of controls designed to deter and prevent fraud, these risks could be difficult to detect in advance and deter, and could harm our business, results of operations or financial condition.
+Lifeco faces both internal and external fraud risks and may include identify theft, fraudulent claims, misrepresentation, forgery and collusion as incident types.
+Fraud can be difficult to detect due to the continuously evolving external fraud environment and increasingly sophisticated methods of organized criminals, and could harm our business, results of operations or financial condition.